muffins/reaPyr/README.md

 ```

 ###Notes
 * reaPyr needs all arguments to stand up the disk correctly

-* Once the disk is ready, call each reaping function handing
-the disk image as the only(?) argument
+* Once the disk is ready, call each reaping function handing the disk image as the only(?) argument

 ###Future Work

-* Make a 'Disk' class out of the functionality in the fs_walk,
-so that reaPyr's only job is to make the Disk object, and then
-hand that off to each reaper.

 * Add support for running on multiple OS
 * Add reapers for multiple OS

 ###Author

 Nick Anderson - nba237@nyu.edu

 ###Citations